divyamD13/urja_app/README.md

-# ⚡ Smart Energy Tracker App
+# ⚡ Smart Energy Tracker App - URJA

 A smart, intuitive mobile application designed to help users monitor and manage household energy consumption efficiently.
 With real-time tracking, detailed charts, and smart tips, this app empowers users to save energy, track bills, and make informed choices about their appliance usage.